cosmos/sdk-tutorials/academy/3-ibc/3-channels.md

 </HighlightBox>

-Similarly, there's also [callbacks for the closing of channels](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/core/05-port/types/module.go#L71-L81).
-However, it's up to the application developers to decide if it makes sense for users to be able to trigger the closing of a channel.
-For token transfers for example, this is not desirable due to the risk of locking liquidity on a closed channel, hence [why this feature has been disallowed in the canonical `transfer` module](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/apps/transfer/ibc_module.go#L146-L153).
+Similarly, there are also [callbacks for the closing of channels](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/core/05-port/types/module.go#L71-L81).
+However, it is up to the application developers to decide if it makes sense for users to be able to trigger the closing of a channel.
+For token transfers for example, this is not desirable due to the risk of locking liquidity on a closed channel, hence that is [why this feature has been disallowed in the canonical `transfer` module](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/apps/transfer/ibc_module.go#L146-L153).

-## Example code: ChannelOpenInit
+## Example code: `ChannelOpenInit`

 You can find the implementation of `ChannelOpenInit` in the the [`msg_server.go`](https://github.com/cosmos/ibc-go/blob/v5.1.0/modules/core/keeper/msg_server.go)